ralphbean/slides/slides.v2.md

 If any of the following statements sound like you:

 - You don't have a secure build environment today.
 Where do we even build?

+- You want to secure your build pipeline, but don't know how or don't have the time.

 - You worry about the **provenance** of your software builds.